-If you’ve applied for a loan, signed up for a gas, electricity or phone service or been at least 60 days late paying a bill during the past five years, it’s likely that a credit-reporting agency has prepared a credit report or credit rating in your name.
+If you’ve applied for a loan, signed up for a gas, electricity or phone service or been at least 60 days late paying a bill during the past five years, it’s likely that a credit reporting agency has prepared a credit report in your name.

-Creditors, telcos and utility companies contact credit-reporting agencies to help them decide whether to lend you money, provide you with credit or with their services.
+Creditors, telcos and utility companies contact credit reporting agencies to help them decide whether to lend you money, provide you with credit or with their services.
 If your record reveals a poor history of debt payment, they’ll consider you a high credit risk.
-They might refuse you credit, or make you pay higher interest.
+They may refuse you credit, or charge you higher interest.

 - What’s on your credit report?

 - How to get a copy of your credit report

 - What to do if your credit report is not accurate